 Documents user research for other teams within the company

-The second phase in the Design Thinking process is the Defining phase, when the designer defines the problem statement that will guide the ideation process.
+The second phase in the Design Thinking process is the Defining phase when the designer defines the problem statement that will guide the ideation process.
 Using knowledge gained through supported research and user discovery, the designer should be able to identify patterns and common problems across a diverse group of users.
-Once the problem statement is defined, the project's scope needs to be defined to establish a proper timeline and the necessary workloads.
+Once the problem statement is defined, the project's scope must be defined to establish a proper timeline and the necessary workloads.
 Defining SMART goals will help keep the project on track and allow stakeholders to monitor the project's success.